Leslies (LESL)

 Naomi Cramer, Chief Retail Operations and Talent Officer

-Naomi Cramer joined Leslie's in September 2022 and has served as Chief Retail Operations and Talent Officer since March 2025.
+Ms. Cramer joined Leslie's in September 2022 and has served as Chief Retail Operations and Talent Officer since March 2025.
 Before her current role, she was the company's Chief People Officer.
-Prior to Leslie's, Ms. Cramer was the Chief Human Resources Officer at Banner Health and has 28 years of retail experience, including nearly 25 years in various roles at Target, covering retail operations, real estate, and human resources.
+Prior to joining Leslie's, Ms. Cramer served as the Chief Human Resources Officer at Banner Health, Arizona's largest private employer, from June 2016 to February 2022, where she led all talent functions.
+Earlier in her career, she held a series of roles with increasing responsibility focused on store retail operations, distribution, and human resources for nearly 25 years at Target Corporation, with her last role being Senior Vice President of Field HR.

 Maryann Byrdak, Senior Vice President, Chief Information Officer

-Maryann Byrdak has served as Senior Vice President, Chief Information Officer of Leslie's since December 2024.
-She brings over 25 years of expertise in leading technology strategy, digital transformation, operational excellence, analytics (AI), and enterprise system deployments across the retail, restaurant, and nonprofit sectors.
+Ms. Byrdak has served as Senior Vice President, Chief Information Officer of Leslie's since December 2024.
+She possesses more than 25 years of expertise in leading technology strategy, digital transformation, operations excellence, analytics (AI), and enterprise system deployments across the retail, restaurant, and nonprofit sectors.

 Benjamin Lindquist, Senior Vice President, General Counsel & Corporate Secretary

-Ben Lindquist joined Leslie's in August 2013 and has served as Senior Vice President, General Counsel & Corporate Secretary since April 2024.
+Mr. Lindquist joined Leslie's in August 2013 and has served as Senior Vice President, General Counsel & Corporate Secretary since April 2024.
 In this role, he is responsible for all legal, corporate governance, and compliance matters.
-Previously, Mr. Lindquist held various roles of increasing responsibility within the company's legal department.
+Before his current position, Mr. Lindquist served as Vice President & Associate General Counsel from December 2022 to April 2024, and Vice President & Corporate Counsel from November 2018 to December 2022.
+He has held various roles of increasing responsibility within the company's legal department.

 AI Analysis | Feedback